brightpuddle/py-aci-monitor/README.md

+# Deprecation notice

+This tool was ported to Go before it reached production.
+This codebase is receiving no further updates and is here for reference.
+The Go version has received a number of enhancements and is widely used in proudction.
+The Go version can be found here:

+https://github.com/brightpuddle/aci-monitor

 # ACI upgrade status monitor

-**NOTE** This tool was ported to Go.
-This codebase is receiving no further updates and is here for reference only.
-The Go version provides pre-built, cross-platform binaries, has no dependencies, and runs significantly faster than this version.

-https://github.com/brightpuddle/aci-monitor

 ## Overview